siddharthkanna/portfolio-v2/README.md

 # Portfolio v2 - Siddharth Kanna
-This is a portfolio website built with Next.js, Tailwind CSS, and Framer Motion.
+This is a portfolio website built with Next.js, Tailwind CSS